League of American Bicyclists

 League of American Bicyclists Cycling Instructors offer private instruction at numerous locations around the city and suburbs.
 The lessons are by appointment, scheduled at your convenience, and are one to two hours long.

-Private instruction is offered when the temperature is above 50F, which is typically from mid March through November.
+Private instruction is offered when the temperature is above 50F, which is typically from early April through mid November.
 The instructor can provide a bicycle, but you must provide your own helmet.

 Click here for more information on private instruction, testimonials, and contacts for instruction in other parts of the country .